markdingo/autoreverse/FAQ.md

 ```

 which works just as well.
 The main difference being that the parent zone is authoritative
-for the NS address records rather than `autoreverse`.
+for the name server address records rather than `autoreverse`.

 The main reason for preferring the former snippet is that the `autoreverse` query log
 provides more insight into who is making reverse queries.